 Why we celebrate National Loving Day

-Celebrations for National Loving Day were inspired by Juneteenth and began in 2004, and were created by Ken Tanabe.
-Ken was the son of a mixed-race couple, with a Japanese father and Belgian mother.
+Celebrations for National Loving Day were inspired by Juneteenth and began in 2004, and were founded by Ken Tanabe.
+Ken was the son of a mixed-race couple, with a Japanese father and a Belgian mother.

 How to Celebrate National Loving Day

 Organizers for this day encourage people to celebrate it by hosting small parties in their living rooms or backyards, where they can hold discussions about the Loving v.
 Virginia case and its legacy.